dataresearchcenter/juditha/README.md

 **Juditha Dommer** was the daughter of a coppersmith and raised seven children, while her husband Johann Pachelbel wrote a *canon*.

+## Versioning

+To mark the compatibility with [followthemoney](https://followthemoney.tech), `juditha` follows the same major version, which is currently 4.x.x.

 ## License and Copyright